vuquangpham/boil-threejs/README.md

-# boil-threejs
+# Boil-Three.js
-A template for Three.js project
+A boilerplate for Three.js project